 so if you don't find those exact part numbers, search their website (or another

-supplier's site) for comparable items.
+supplier's site) for equivalent items.

 Here is the schematic diagram: